pdee/pdee/doc/commands-python-mode.rst

 py-down
 -------
 Go to beginning one level below of compound statement or definition at point.

+If no statement or block below, but a delimited form --string or list-- go to it's beginning.
+Repeated call from there will behave like down-list.

 Returns position if successful, nil otherwise